ericmjalbert/ericmjalbert.github.io/content/post/2020-06-11_resume_generator.md

 * TL;DR Took a simple approach and just grabbed every bullet point (`<li>` tag) that matches some basic conditions.
 Turns out this includes company benefits.

-Now we are starting to get into the more unique part of the project; this is what separates it from a basic "Create-a-resume" to a "Automatically-customized-resume" project.
+Now we are starting to get into the more unique part of the project, this is what separates it from a basic "Create-a-resume" to a "Automatically-customized-resume" project.
 Because remember, the whole point of this is to have a subset of my master resume be used to create a specially tailored job application.
 To even be able to do that, I needed to be able to scrap the job requirements from an online job description.
-Because every single job description has the same idea of using bullet points to list out the requirements, I just need to grab the `<li>` tags using a simple tool to parse HTML; I chose [Beautiful Soup](https://www.crummy.com/software/BeautifulSoup/).
+Because every single job description has the same idea of using bullet points to list out the requirements, I just need to grab the `<li>` tags using a simple tool to parse HTML: I chose [Beautiful Soup](https://www.crummy.com/software/BeautifulSoup/).
 This is overall pretty easy besides a few simple edge cases:

 * List of links in the footer for site navigation; just remove points with `<a>`.